 The solution is right here with us

-A best reader app is something that can help you to organize the content as you want it and not vice-versa.
+The best reader app is something that can help you to organize the content as you want it and not vice-versa.
 Even though you have one of the best reader apps, you need to spend some time to leverage its settings to get the most out of it.
-If it can do that, I bet you’ll always love this app for sure.
+If it?can do that, I bet you’ll always love this app for sure.

 Yes, the reader app I’m going to talk about today is called Feedly.

 Please don’t make faces, if you’re using other apps similar to Feedly, you can follow the same process if the app allows you to do that.

 Now, I’ll take you through how to customize Feedly.
 In the end, I’ll also show you how to accelerate Feedly by using Pocket/Readability.